adarsh-k-tiwari/news-rl-recommender/frontend/README.md

 # News RL Recommender - Frontend

-Modern React.js frontend for the News Recommendation System with TikTok-like infinite scroll interface.
+Modern React.js frontend for the News Recommendation System with flashcard like interface.

 ## Features